tisaconundrum2/FutureProjectIdeas/README.md

 Slaps top of bagging machine\
 This bad boy can fit so many unexpected items in bagging area

-## Drinking games

-### Drinking games with Google Home or any virtual assistant.
+## Drinking games with Google Home or any virtual assistant.

-Guess that genre of music
+Guess that genre of music:

-One person says a phrase, if no song exists for said phrase take a drink.
+One person says a phrase\
+If no song exists for said phrase take a drink.\
-If the song does exist everyone has to guess a genre in the first 10 seconds Ask Google what genre the current song is.
-Take a drink if you didn't guess the genre correctly.
+If the song does exist everyone has to guess a genre in the first 10 seconds\
+Ask Google what genre the current song is.\
+Take a drink if you didn't guess the genre correctly.\
 Genre is negotiable among the party.